ChenSizhe13893461199/AMPidentifier-2.0/README.md

 3. The test sequences were deposited in the document Non-AMPsfilter.csv

 This algorithm demands one-hot code matrix (sequential information，50×20), word2vec matrix (50×20) and physical/chemical descriptors matrix (91×17) as input.
 The one-hot code, Word2Vec, and physicochemical matrix can be calculated by well-annotated codes (line 64-187) in "Train_AMP_identifier2.py" via using the three .csv documents aforementioned.
-In addition, several necessary files have been well prepared for your convenience, and you don't have to recalculate them again.
-The physicochemical descriptors documents and parametric file for calculating Word2Vec matrix can be freely downloaded at https://pan.baidu.com/s/1pC5JM8GkOSNr36CbwGv3zg with password: 1166.
+In addition, several necessary files containing pre-calculated physicochemical matrix and Word2Vec parametric file have been well prepared for user convenience, and users don't have to recalculate them again.
+They can be freely downloaded at https://pan.baidu.com/s/1pC5JM8GkOSNr36CbwGv3zg with password: 1166.

 Or you can contact author Sizhe Chen for these documents if any problems occur during the downloading.
+Furthermore, the python codes with full annotations can also be found in "Train_AMP_identifier2.py", with full details discussed in our manuscript.
+We also sincerely welcome any email consultation regarding our model, and we would like to provide any support when necessary (e.g. model deployment, parameters fine-tunning, and etc.).

 **Notes:**